 - No, believe me.
 Have I ever mentioned to you the four fraternity boys?
 A couple months back they got out of car and launched a volley of raw eggs at my face.
 One commented: 'I bet you didn't expect that'.
 Then they calmly got back in their car and drove away.
 Around this same time of night, two weeks ago now, a tall black man in his 20's approached my table, bent his head down to within an inch of mine and gave me the message that the race war is starting and it was starting with me.
 I would be the first victim.
 I created some doubt in his mind that he'd stumbled upon the only non-racist in the neighborhood long enough to grab my computer and slip away.
 About a month before this appearance, I'm sitting back at the same table when a middle aged man, unusually well dressed for time and place rattles the locked Starbucks door then steps over to me and asks:

 - What are you doing sitting out here late at night?
 You shouldn't be here.
-What happened to you?
+What happened to you?- Really, you're making this up.

 - Just luck.
 Doesn't mean anything.
 What brings you here?